Reprinted from Dorchester News June 2018

 After both John’s and Linda’s hearings were completed, and both avoid jail, the action shifted back to the domestic sitting room, where both parties are discreetly celebrating their freedom, still without

 their partners being aware of it.
-A new friend, played by Ann Winslet, brings her husband to dinner, who none of themreview5
+A new friend, played by Ann Winslet, brings her husband to dinner, who none of them

 have met before, or so they think.
 But he turns out to be the chairman of the bench, the head magistrate!